tomMoulard/fail2ban/README.md

       - "127.0.0.1"
 ```

-Where you can use some IP in an array of files or directly in the config.
+Where you can use some IP in an array of files or directly in the
+configuration.

 ### Blacklist
 Like whitelist, you can blacklist some IP using this: